ZhangYipeng01/MCP/data/Datasets_info.md

 **value**: The label associated with each monomer.

-We also provide the dataset after augmentation.
+We also provide the **dataset after augmentation**.
 The files contain four column:

 ## Columns Description: